Amera RabeeFact Checked

 The egg is a food with low carbs.
 One large egg is said to contain less than 1 gram of carbohydrates with little amount of fiber and sugar.

-If prepared in the right way, eggs are great for individuals on ketogenic programs or working towards achieving a low-carb diet.
+If prepared in the right way, eggs are great for individuals on keto diet and supplements or working towards achieving a low-carb diet.

 Fat